Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 ```
 Load the data with its features.

-After that, it is time to settle the train, validation and test set.
+After that, it is time to settle the train, validation, and test set.
 As said before the division will be done according to the selected percentage.
 Regarding the test set, it will make use of the settled _WINDOW_ to get the **X_test** values.

 ```python
 train, test = train_test_split(stock_prices, WINDOW)